-Swindon and Marlborough NHS Trust (GWH) includes:
+Great Western Hospital NHS Foundation Trust (GWH) includes:

 - Great Western Hospital

-- Whitehorse birth unit
+- Whitehorse Birth unit

-- Chippenham birth centre
+- Chippenham Birth centre

-- Community areas across the Swindon and Malborough zone including some cross over into Bath and North East Somerset birth centres (see above)
+- Community areas across the Swindon and Marlborough zone including some cross over into Bath and North East Somerset birth centres (see above)

-A primary placement area (zone) is a geographical grouping of placements based on the counties and unitary authorities of the West of England.
+A primary placement area is a geographical grouping of placements based on the counties and unitary authorities of the West of England.
 Midwifery has its own identified zones, providing the student with a full and comprehensive range of practice experience within the Trusts and community.